Kumana National Park

 As a wildlife sanctuary, the animals in there are a threat to visitors just like we are a threat to them.

 Wild elephants – Sri Lanka is well known for its elephants, and in this national park, you will be sure to spot one.
 But when you do, you must stay inside the vehicle at all times.
-You must only get out if the elephant is over 200 feet (60 m) away from you.
+You may only get out if the elephant is over 60 m away.
 Unlike some of the tourist spots in Sri Lanka, feeding is not an option.
-This would just cause more trouble.

-Crocodiles/alligators: – The park has over 20 tanks in the interior.
+Crocodiles – The park has over 20 tanks in the interior.
 Most of these tanks are infested with giant crocodiles.
-One wrong move and you will be in big trouble, so stay inside the vehicle.
+Stay inside the vehicle.

 Wild buffaloes – Wild buffaloes are not that hostile to visitors, but only a fool would bother these animals with such large horns.